ietf/id-guidelines/README.md

 -   [ ] Verify that the document name and version appears on the first page.

--   [ ] Verify that the I-D contains a “Table of Contents” section between the “Copyright Notice” and the introduction.
+-   [ ] Verify that the I-D contains a "Table of Contents" section between the "Copyright Notice" and the introduction.
 This section must not be numbered.

 -   [ ] Verify that no text extends beyond the 72nd column of a line.